 Over a 25 year time span, I have built a remarkably successful career as a speaker, speaking to organizations worldwide about future trends, what comes next, and how best to get there.
 Take a look at my client list; many of the world’s biggest and most prestigious organizations have had me in for my insight.
-I must have some views and insight that are worthwhile.
+I must have some views and insights that are worthwhile.

 Often, I am booked directly by those who find me online, but I am also regularly booked by some of the largest, most prestigious speakers bureaus in the world.
 Folks like the Washington Speakers Bureau and Canada’s National Speakers Bureau, among countless others – probably the top 30 agencies in the world actively work with me.
 I’ve spent a great deal of time over 20 years to build and nurture a relationship with these folks.
-It’s a pretty exclusive club — I am booked by the same people who book Barak and Michelle Obama, George W. Bush, various astronauts and business executives, sports figures, entertainers and more.
+It’s a pretty exclusive club — I am booked by the same people who book Barack and Michelle Obama, George W. Bush, various astronauts and business executives, sports figures, entertainers and more.
 It’s not a stretch to say that I operate at the elite level of the global speaking industry, with audiences of several thousand, in locations like Dubai, Oman, Tokyo, London and Washington.

 In my spare time, my wife and business partner Christa volunteer our time to a local charity near our ski chalet north of Toronto.
 To that end, I would like you to watch this video clip about this group, known as Events for Life.

 Events for Life provides daytime activities for young disabled adults; we have young people with autism and other disabilities, as well as those with Down Syndrome.
-Our goal is to give them a pathway and activities that helps them to live an enriching life.
+Our goal is to give them a pathway and activities that help them to live an enriching life.
 We are overjoyed with the results.

 One of my proudest moments this year came when Thomas decided it was OK to ski with me – and spent 2 1/2 hours with me on the slopes.
 Being non-verbal, Thomas really cannot express his feelings other than through a fist-bump or a smile.
 And that day, as we went up the lift and then down the hill, he was full of smiles!
 I was rewarded with a fist bump every time we met again at the chair lift, ready to go up again.
 His mom was quite thrilled to see him spend so much time with me.
 I came off the ski hill with a greater feeling of accomplishment than when I walk off stage in Las Vegas, having spoken to an audience of 5,000.